henrysevern/h_hangman/README.md

 H's Hangman is a Python terminal game, which runs in the Code Institue mock terminal on Heroku.

 Users pick a catergory and a word from that catergory will be randomly generated.
-The user has to try to guess the word before with allocated guesses.
+The user has to try to guess the word before the diagram of hangman is completed with allocated guesses.

 ## How to play
 - H's Hangman is based on the classic paper and pencil guessing game.
 You can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Hangman_(game))